minetokcan/EvcilHayvan.DAL/README.md

 # EvcilHayvan.DAL

-Trying to make pet adoption site but theres a lot of missing pieces x(
+Trying to make pet adoption web but theres a lot of missing pieces x(

 Using .Net Framework